bendictors/Smart-File-Organizer/README.md

 ## 💡 What is Smart File Organizer Pro?

-**Smart File Organizer Pro** transforms Adobe Express into a structured, role-based workspace for creative teams.
+**Smart File Organizer Pro** is a collaborative file and project management Add-on built for Adobe Express.
+Designed to address Express’s current solo-user limitations, it allows users to create structured project folders, invite teammates or clients, assign specific roles, and manage permissions — all within the Express workspace.
+It’s not just a feature — it’s a lightweight, mini web app that launches directly in the Express Add-ons panel and brings structure, clarity, and team coordination into a traditionally individual design space..

 ### Core Features:
 - ✅ Create and manage projects inside Adobe Express